xSlePs/Arctis-7-battery-percentage/README.md

-# Artic-7-battery-percentage
+# Arctis-7-battery-percentage
-Python script to get battery level from Steelseries Artic 7 headset and create and icon in the system tray.
+Python script to get battery level from Steelseries Arctis 7 headset and create and icon in the system tray.

 ### USING
 ```